Unveiling Red River Gorge: 50+ Treasures and Secrets of This Outdoor Haven

 Guided tours: Several companies offer guided kayak tours of the gorge, providing a safe and educational experience.

-Fishing opportunities: The Red River is home to various fish species, including smallmouth bass and catfish, offering great fishing experiences for anglers.
+Fishing opportunities: The Red River Gorge is home to various fish species, including smallmouth bass and catfish, offering great fishing experiences for anglers.

 Swimming holes: Some areas in the gorge have natural swimming holes where visitors can cool off on hot summer days.
 Jump Rock is the perfect spot for a day of aquatic fun!
 Located on the Red River, this area offers swimmers and thrill seekers alike an unforgettable experience.
 Easily accessed from KY 715's Sheltowee Trace Suspension Bridge gravel parking lot, visitors can easily take advantage of all that Jump Rock has to offer.